 - (1) Operating revenue, awarded compensation expense, awarded compensation ratio, adjusted non-compensation expense, adjusted non-compensation ratio and earnings from operations are non-GAAP measures.
-For a description of how to calculate each of them and a reconciliation between each of them and the respective comparable GAAP financial measure, see Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Consolidated Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014. - (2) Operating income based on awarded compensation expense is a non-GAAP measure and is defined as operating revenue (\$2,340 million in 2014), minus awarded compensation expense (\$1,305 million in 2014), minus adjusted non-compensation expense (\$441 million in 2014). - (3) Operating margin based on awarded compensation expense is a non-GAAP measure and is defined as operating income based on awarded compensation expense divided by operating revenue. - (4) Operating margin based on earnings from operations is a non-GAAP measure and is defined as earnings from operations divided by operating revenue. - (5) We calculate our return of capital during 2014 by reference to the following: (i) we paid \$147 million to our shareholders in dividends; (ii) we repurchased \$193 million of our Class A common stock; and (iii) we satisfied employee tax obligations of \$85 million in cash in lieu of share issuance upon vesting of equity grants.
-We use the same methodology to calculate our return of capital during 2013 and 2012. - (6) We calculate TSR by measuring the closing price of our Class A common stock as of December 31 of the final year of the measurement period against the closing price of our Class A common stock as of December 31 of the year preceding the measurement period, plus the amount of dividends paid on our Class A common stock during the measurement period (assuming the reinvestment of such dividends when they are paid).
+For a description of how to calculate each of them and a reconciliation between each of them and the respective comparable GAAP financial measure, see Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Consolidated Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015. - (2) Operating income based on awarded compensation expense, or our awarded operating income, is a non-GAAP measure and is defined as operating revenue (\$2,380 million in 2015), minus awarded compensation expense (\$1,329 million in 2015), minus adjusted non-compensation expense (\$434 million in 2015). - (3) Operating margin based on awarded compensation expense is a non-GAAP measure and is defined as operating income based on awarded compensation expense divided by operating revenue. - (4) Operating margin based on earnings from operations is a non-GAAP measure and is defined as earnings from operations divided by operating revenue. - (5) We calculate our return of capital during 2015 by reference to the following: (i) we paid \$291 million to our shareholders in dividends; (ii) we repurchased \$173 million of our Class A common stock; and (iii) we satisfied employee tax obligations of \$120 million in cash in lieu of share issuance upon vesting of equity grants.
+We use the same methodology to calculate our return of capital during applicable prior years. - (6) We calculate TSR by measuring the closing price of our Class A common stock as of December 31 of the final year of the measurement period against the closing price of our Class A common stock as of December 31 of the year preceding the measurement period, plus the amount of dividends paid on our Class A common stock during the measurement period (assuming the reinvestment of such dividends when they are paid).